Anonymous-Dromedary/anonymous_dromedary/README.md

 <!-- # Dromedary -->

-## Anonymous Repositroy for Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision
+## Anonymous Repository for Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision

 </div>